AAS-SAU equipment ready to conduct research in the field–any time, anywhere across 11 counties in southwest Arkansas. Photo by Anthony Clay Newton.

 We serve as the local archeologists for the 11 counties in southwest Arkansas, giving talks to school children and civic groups, creating exhibits about Arkansas archeology, and helping people to preserve sites on their property.

-For more information on public archeology and the outreach mission of the AAS-SAU Research Station, including information about volunteering with the Arkansas Archeological Society, please follow the “Outreach” link on the navigation bar to the right.
+For more information on public archeology and the outreach mission of the ARAS-SAU Research Station, including information about volunteering with the Arkansas Archeological Society, please follow the “Outreach” link on the navigation bar to the right.